 An art song is a part of the concert repertoire of great singers.
 (Janero 169)

 The art song:

-epic poems were sung by minstrels as a means of being more easily remembered.
+epic poems sung by minstrels as a means of being easily remembered

 Franz Schubert 1797 -1828